The Brady Bunch Hour: Production

 Both the swimmers and stage crew faced many challenges with the swimming pool during production.
 Because the pool was located next door to the ice rink for Donny & Marie on Stage 1, the Krofftettes entered and exited the water in frigid air temperatures while rehearsing for the pilot episode.
 This caused steam to rise out of the water.
 Attempts to equalize the temperature of both the water and air then turned the pool into a warm bath.

 Unlike traditional synchronized swimming, the Krofftettes were expected to sit on the bottom of the pool floor in various formations.
 In order to accomplish this, the women had to completely exhale all of their breath so that they would sink in a state of hypoxia.
 The ABC network would not allow the use of goggles and any unsightly air bubble escaping from a desperate nostril was absolutely forbidden.
 Because the Krofftettes had double duty as dancers on stage with the Bradys during the day, swimming sequences were often relegated to late night hours.
 This required the women to work more than 15 consecutive hours on days they were filming.

 Other hazards with the swimming pool included props weighed to the bottom, which presented unwelcome obstructions.
 In addition, the Kroffts decided in one production number to have gas canisters in the pool, which they ignited during filming as a special effect.
 The Krofftettes were also forced to smear Vaseline into their scalp so that everything would stay in place while under water.
-This could only be removed with a recipe of Spic and Span along with Joy, which turned everyone's hair green.
+This could only be removed with a recipe of Spic and Span household cleaner along with Joy dishwashing liquid, which turned everyone's hair green.
 Turbans and other head pieces were then used for the remainder of the series.

 The Krofftettes were the first water ballet troupe to be recorded on video tape, which presented its own set of challenges.
 The Kroffts experimented with an underwater camera, but relied more on large porthole windows in which cameras taped from outside of the pool itself.
 Cast, crew, and visitors alike were known to visit the stage and observe the young women during rehearsals through these windows, which included Chevy Chase and Paul Shaffer who were working at the studio on a television special.
 According to Shaffer, Chase would cut production meetings short so that everyone could go watch the Krofftettes.

 Apart from the first episode, the production crew were very resistant to the expense of doing multiple takes, even allowing bloopers to appear in the finished episodes rather than re-shooting the sequences.